 How do I introduce healthy snacks?

-It’s best to introduce snacks at the same time each day.
+It’s best to introduce snacks each day at the same time.
 That way, your child will learn to anticipate food at certain hours and will be prepared for them.
 Now, there will be days when your baby doesn’t finish his entire snack either because he isn’t hungry or doesn’t like it.
-However, try to continue offering the snacks at the same time, to avoid confusion in your child’s routine.
+However, try to continue offering the snacks at the same time to avoid confusion in your child’s routine.
 Offer healthy snacks and give your baby the opportunity to choose one if he asks for it.
 Let him choose between two or three healthy choices.

 Avoid giving junk food to your little one since they don’t add any healthy nutritional value to his diet.
 On the other hand, you don’t have to withhold these foods on special occasions like birthdays or parties.
-Just remember not to eat them in everyday life or offer them as a reward and your little one soon will understand that they are to be consumed only occasionally.
+Just remember not to eat them in everyday life or offer them as a reward.
+That way your little one will soon understand that they are to be consumed only occasionally.